JuliaLang/julia/doc/stdlib/base.rst

 .. function:: esc(e::ANY)

    Deprecated.
-Just returns its argument now.
+Does nothing and returns its argument.

 .. function:: gensym([tag])